public-transport/transport-apis/readme.md

 * `regularCoverage`: In this area reasonably complete data is available, but e.g. realtime data from other operators is missing or inaccurate quite often.

 * `anyCoverage`: In this area only incomplete and/or shallow data is available.
-This is commonly the case in areas outside of the operating area, e.g. long-distance trains & buses but not local modes of transport, or planned data but not realtime data.
+This is commonly the case in areas outside the operating area, e.g. long-distance trains & buses but not local modes of transport, or planned data but not realtime data.
 You could say that this is the extent to which, in a region, the API provides any data.